dpressle/trading-dashboard/README.md

 - Modification for personal use is permitted

 ### 📊 **Data Accuracy**
-- The application processes data as provided
+- The application processes data as provided by IBKR
 - No verification of data accuracy is performed
 - Users are responsible for validating their data
 - The author is not liable for data processing errors